 Geometric, kinematic, and dynamic analysis of structures produced by deformation.
 Stress and the origin of faults, joints, veins, folds, and tectonites.
 Brittle and ductile strain in rocks.
 Extensional, strike-slip, and compressional structural associations.
 Regional structure, orogens, and crustal tectonics.
 Lab exercises include structural interpretation for subsurface hydrocarbon and mineral exploration, stereographic techniques for structural analysis, and the study of rock fabrics.
 Classes concurrent with EAS 421.
 Not available to students with credit in EAS 321 or 421.
 [Faculty of Science]Fall Term 2020

-Topics in tectonics and structural geology, from microscopic to macroscopic scale, including present-day tectonic processes and the development of ancient orogens.Winter Term 2021
+Topics in tectonics and the structure of the Earth, from microscopic to global scale, including present-day tectonic processes and the development of ancient orogens.Winter Term 2021